ROCm/HIP/docs/markdown/hip_profiling.md

 #### More information on CodeXL
-rocm-profiler --help will show additional options and usage guidelines.
+rcprof --help will show additional options and usage guidelines.

 See this [blog](http://gpuopen.com/getting-up-to-speed-with-the-codexl-gpu-profiler-and-radeon-open-compute/) for more information on profiling ROCm apps (including HIP) with CodeXL.